suewonjp/civilizer/README.md

 ### DESCRIPTION

-Civilizer is a **personal** web application that helps you efficiently manage your data/knowledge/idea including:
+**Civilizer** is a web application that helps you efficiently manage your personal data/knowledge/idea including:

-- knowledge/expertise for your job
+- knowledge/expertise/tips/tricks for your job
-- temporary memo/notesa
+- temporary memo/notes
 - schedule/plan
 - detailed procedures you often forget for infrequent tasks
   - e.g., installing printer drivers on your computers, submitting a tax return, ...